Monday, November 25, 2024

 Everglades NP

-America's Everglades - The largest subtropical wilderness in the United States
+America's Everglades - The largest subtropical wilderness in the United States:

 Everglades National Park protects an unparalleled landscape that provides important habitat for numerous rare and endangered species like the manatee, American crocodile, and the elusive Florida panther.